 November 12, 2021

-The house I grew up in was a 1960s split-level with three bedrooms upstairs and one down.
-That downstairs bedroom—which I inherited when my siblings left home between 1978-1986—was literally and figuratively cooler than the rest of the house, a bookshelf-lined subterranean fort separated from the routines happening above it.
+Our childhood home was a 1960s split-level with three bedrooms upstairs and one down.
+That downstairs bedroom, which I inherited as my two siblings departed between 1978 and 1986, ran literally and figuratively cooler than the rest of the house — a bookshelf-lined subterranean fort insulated from whatever was happening upstairs.

 1983 with Mac and Bill – Stroh’s and wok sold separately

 From its groovy color scheme to the twin beds festooned with bolsters (making them couches, you see) to the Seventies wood paneling, the cave-like dwelling produced optimal sleeping conditions.
-It was downright cold during peak months of Midwestern winter but perfect for late-night media explorations.
+It was downright cold during deep Midwestern winters, but perfect for late-night media explorations.

 I would fire up my beloved Pioneer SX-580 with HPM-60s (an audio Win if there ever was one) and sit for hours.
 Among the books I found myself returning to were The People’s Almanac (vols.
-1 and 2) The Beatles Forever, Helter Skelter, The Once and Future King, Stephen King, and more.
-[I extended this discovery habit in college by including in my reading stuff like Jack Kerouac (The Dharma Bums), Siddhartha, Tom Wolfe, Zen and the Art, in addition to the Sunday NYT or Chicago Tribune.
-And I always had a paperback going on the side.]
+1 and 2) The Beatles Forever, Helter Skelter, The Once and Future King, anything by Stephen King, and more.
+In college the list expanded to Kerouac, Siddhartha, Tom Wolfe and Zen and the Art, plus a Sunday paper and whatever paperback I had going.

-From 8th grade on, I spent many nights doing homework with albums spinning.
-A couple random musical remembrances:
+From 9th grade on, I spent many nights doing homework with albums spinning.
+A few musical remembrances:

 Were it possible to be in love with an inanimate object, the Pioneer SX-580’s on my list.
 Still got mine.

 Carole King, Tapestry – My older sister got this record when I was 6 or 7.
 Whenever any track comes on the radio or comes up in my iTunes mix, I know every word, every note.
 “Will You Still Love Me” on headphones – so great.
 “Beautiful” has a certain ‘Magical Mystery Tour’ quality to it that I never heard before today’s listen.
 Recorded when she was 28.
-Six stars out of five…An album every young person should know about, but I bet that very few people under the age of 45 are even aware of.
+Six stars out of five…Few people under 45 even know it exists, which is a crime.

 Photos: Pre-digital “media center”… Much to love here with books, records, magazines; Trivial Pursuit and Backgammon in the bottom right; turntable and receiver visible at far left; and, note the album holder atop it all (Hot Rocks is the LP) that I made in shop class.
 Got an “A.”